Konica F: Konica F-mount lenses

+Lenses for the Konica F are known as Konica F-mount (aka "Mount I" or "Old Bayonet", not to be confused with the Nikon F-mount), distinguishing them from the mechanically incompatible Konica AR-mount (aka "Mount II" or "New Bayonet") introduced in 1965 with the Konica Autoreflex line.
+Within the F-mount, there were two sub-versions, one which coupled to the built-in meter of the Konica F, and another, which were not coupled, as the FS, FSW, FP, and FM successors to the F did not have a coupled light meter.

-The 35, 52 and 85 mm all had a linkage that juts out from the side of the lens, that inter-connects with a lever on the front of the camera, to register the lens' aperture setting with the camera's metering system.
+The 35, 52 and 85 mm all had a linkage that juts out from the side of the lens which inter-connects with a lever on the front of the camera to register the lens' aperture setting with the camera's metering system.
 Because of this linkage interface, lenses sold with later Konica early mount cameras are not easily fitted onto the F, and vice versa, although they all share the same bayonet mount.
 In 1965, Konica introduced the Auto-Reflex line of cameras and lenses, which do not share the same bayonet mount as the F and its immediate successors, up to 1964's FM model.

-The 135 mm Hexanon for the F had a manual aperture, but the other lenses featured what was referred to as "fully automatic" aperture in the 1960s.
-This is not as automated as apertures eventually became.
-At that time it meant the aperture diaphragm was held fully open during focusing, to make for a brighter viewfinder and render a shallow depth of field, both of which helped with focusing.
-Once the shutter release button was pressed, the aperture was allowed to snap down to the pre-selected setting, before the shutter opened to expose the film.
-Further, the aperture re-opened automatically after the shutter closed.
-All this happened in the instant the exposure was made, while the reflex mirror was also cycling up out of the way, then back down to the viewing position.
+The 135 mm Hexanon for the F uses a manual aperture, but the other lenses featured a "fully automatic" aperture, which means the aperture diaphragm is held fully open when mounted on the camera body except when exposing the film.
+Because the diaphragm is open during focusing, this makes the viewfinder brighter and renders a shallow depth of field, both of which help with focusing.
+Once the shutter release button is pressed, the reflex mirror cycles up out of the light path and the aperture is allowed to snap down to the pre-selected setting, then the shutter opens to expose the film.
+Further, after the exposure is completed and the shutter closes, the aperture re-opens automatically and the mirror cycles back down.
+Almost all of the later F-mount lenses aside from the longer telephoto lenses (focal length ≥ 200 mm) were available with automatic diaphragms.